Consumers have gone nuts over coconut oil.

 Oily skin types can still require moisture, however.
 One of the mistakes many people make is to withhold moisture because they fear they will break out.
 This often backfires, as the skin gets dry and irritated, and responds by producing even more oil.
 This just worsens the problem.

 Frustrated, many consumers have turned to coconut oil hoping for a miracle.
-After all, there are a myriad of articles out there saying it’s great for oily skin.
+After all, there is a myriad of articles out there saying it’s great for oily skin.
 But is it okay for acne and hormonal acne?

 The oil does have properties that may cleanse as well as improve oily skin and clogged pores.
 It’s a natural oil, which often can help balance.
 And then there are all those healthy fatty acids that not only moisturize and plump.